vHCF-Facility-Team/vHCF-SOPs/docs/airports/Kahului/tower.md

 ## 4.3 - Departure Procedures

-The following Departure SIDs are available at PHMK:
+The following Departure SIDs are available at PHOG:

 | SID | Initial Altitude |
 |---|:---:|